 Here are the most recognized risk factors for shoulder dystocia:

-Fetal macrosomia (fetus is large, above 90th percentile for gestational age)
+Fetal macrosomia (fetus is large, above the 90th percentile for gestational age)

 Indications for Shoulder Dystocia